Lockdown easing: what is the plan and is it realistic?

 Discuss the facts

 Your child will have heard about coronavirus from many different sources.
 Ensuring that they understand the facts, and the situation at the present time, is a way of protecting them whilst ensuring preparedness.
 "Give them the basic facts without any sensational aspects or 'what ifs'," advises Coombes.
 "Answer questions honestly and in a matter-of-fact way."

-It is likely that others, either deliberately or innocently, may add an element of rumour and conjecture during conversations at school - prepare children for this before it happens by explaining that some people may misunderstand the situation, and encourage them to raise any worries with you as they arise.
-This will help to avoid their becoming alarmed if rumours circulate!
+It is likely that others, either deliberately or innocently, may add an element of rumour and conjecture during conversations at school.
+You can prepare children for this before it happens by explaining that some people may misunderstand the situation, and encourage them to raise any worries with you as they arise.
+This will help them avoid becoming alarmed if rumours circulate!

-While it's important not to overburden children with all the different scenarios that may occur, chances are that this academic year will be subject to more than its fair share of disruption.
+While it's important not to overburden children with all the different scenarios that may occur, it's possible that there will still be disruption to learning over the coming months, whether due to government restrictions, outbreaks of the virus at school or staff absences.
 As guidance changes, schools may elect to adapt existing plans.
 Or if a pupil becomes unwell, children may have to spend a period of time working remotely.

 Sudden change can be difficult to deal with, so it's important that children are aware of likely disruptions and understand that both parents and schools have contingency plans in place.
 "It's important to talk to them about all the situations they may need to deal with," agrees Meadus.
 "As a school, we're going to talk about plans, including what might happen if they need to work remotely."

 At the same time, it's important to take into account the age of your child and their current level of knowledge of coronavirus before deciding how and what to share with them.
 While it's not a good idea to leave children in the dark about plans, it's also important not to overwhelm or frighten them.
 "We have to help the children to understand COVID," agrees Laura Osei, Headteacher of The Eden School, London, "but any conversations should take the stage of the child into account."